-3.18 Motions and Discussion by the Presiding Officer.
-The presiding officer, as a member of the Council may, at his or her discretion, call any Councilmember to take the chairin order, to allow the presiding officer to make a motion, but may otherwise discuss any other matter at issue subject only to such limitations as are imposed by these rules on other Councilmembers.

-3.19 Suspension of Rules.
-The rules of the Council may be altered, amended or temporarily suspended by a vote of two-thirds of the members present; provided, that at least four affirmative votes be cast.

-3.20 City Staff Attendance at Meeting.
-The City Manager, City Attorney, City Clerk, and such other officers and/or employees of the City of Kirkland shall, when requested, attend all meetings of the Council, which attendance may be either in person or remote and shall remain in the Council chamber for such length of time as the Council may direct, whether held in person or otherwise.
+- 3.18 Motions and Discussion by the Presiding Officer.
+The presiding officer, as a member of the Council may, at his or her discretion, call any member to take the chair, to allow the presiding officer to make a motion, but may otherwise discuss any other matter at issue subject only to such limitations as are imposed by these rules on other Councilmembers. - 3.19 Suspension of Rules.
+The rules of the Council may be altered, amended or temporarily suspended by a vote of two-thirds of the members present; provided, that at least four affirmative votes be cast. - 3.20 City Staff Attendance at Meeting.
+The City Manager, City Attorney, City Clerk, and such other officers and/or employees of the City of Kirkland shall, when requested, attend all meetings of the Council and shall remain in the Council chamber for such length of time as the Council may direct. - 3.21 Minutes.

-3.21 Minutes.
 The City Clerk shall keep correct minutes of all proceedings.
 The votes of each Councilmember on any ordinance and the ayes and nays on any other question shall be entered in the minutes.
-Copies of the minutes shall be made available to the members of the Council as part of the Council meeting packet prior to their next regular meeting.

-3.22 Procedure for Considering Process IIA Appeals.
-The City-Council shall consider a Process IIA appeal under Kirkland Zoning Code (KZC) Chapter 150 at one meeting, and shall vote on the appeal at the next or a subsequent meeting, in order for the Council to gather more information from the record and consider the appeal; provided, that the Council, by a vote of at least five members, may suspend this rule and consider and vote on the appeal at the first meeting.
-The Council's vote (to affirm, modify or reverse the decision of the Hearing Examiner, or direct the Hearing Examiner to hold a rehearing) shall occur within 60 calendar days of the date on which the letter of appeal was filed, pursuant to KZC 150.125.

-3.23 Procedure for Considering Process IIB Applications.
-The City-Council shall consider a Process IIB application under KZC Chapter 152 at one meeting, and shall vote on the application at the next or a subsequent meeting; provided, that the Council, by a vote of at least five members, may suspend this rule and consider and vote on the application at the first meeting.
-The Council shall first consider the application at a meeting held within 45 calendar days of the date of issuance of the Hearing Examiner's recommendations, pursuant to KZC 152.90.

-3.24 Remote Attendance at Council Meetings.
-From time to time, a Councilm-Member may not be able to be physically present at a Council meeting, but will want to be involved in the discussion and/or decision of all items on the agenda or only on particular agenda items.
-The procedure and guidelines for permitting a Councilm-Member to attend a Council meeting by speakerphone or other audio/video equipment are as follows.
-Absent an extraordinary circumstances such as an emergency, rRemote attendance should be the rare exception, not the rule, and requires the approval of the majority of the Council as provided for below.

-1. Examples of situations where remote attendance would be appropriate include, but are not limited to:

-a.
-An emergency exists which prevents Councilm-Members from attending in person and immediate action is needed.
+Copies of the minutes shall be made available to the members of the Council as part of the Council meeting packet prior to their next regular meeting. - 3.22 Procedure for Considering Process IIA Appeals.
+The City Council shall consider a Process IIA appeal under Kirkland Zoning Code (KZC) Chapter 150 at one meeting, and shall vote on the appeal at the next or a subsequent meeting, in order for the Council to gather more information from the record and consider the appeal; provided, that the Council, by a vote of at least five members, may suspend this rule and consider and vote on the appeal at the first meeting.
+The Council's vote (to affirm, modify or reverse the decision of the Hearing Examiner, or direct the Hearing Examiner to hold a rehearing) shall occur within 60 calendar days of the date on which the letter of appeal was filed, pursuant to KZC 150.125. - 3.23 Procedure for Considering Process IIB Applications.
+The City Council shall consider a Process IIB application under KZC Chapter 152 at one meeting, and shall vote on the application at the next or a subsequent meeting; provided, that the Council, by a vote of at least five members, may suspend this rule and consider and vote on the application at the first meeting.
+The Council shall first consider the application at a meeting held within 45 calendar days of the date of issuance of the Hearing Examiner's recommendations, pursuant to KZC 152.90. - 3.24 Remote Attendance at Council Meetings.
+From time to time, a Council Member may not be able to be physically present at a Council meeting, but will want to be involved in the discussion and/or decision of all items on the agenda or only on particular agenda items.
+The procedure and guidelines for permitting a Council Member to attend a Council meeting by speakerphone or other audio/video equipment are as follows.
+Remote attendance should be the rare exception, not the rule, and requires the approval of the majority of the Council as provided for below. - 1.
+Examples of situations where remote attendance would be appropriate include, but are not limited to: - a.
+An emergency exists which prevents Council Members from attending in person and immediate action is needed. - b.
+An agenda item is time sensitive, and remote attendance is needed for a quorum.